The Havocs (GCU student section): Recognition

-The first publication to give national-level acclaim to the growing profile of the Havocs was SB Nation and writer Mark Sandritter in January of 2016 in an article titled "The student section at Grand Canyon University is the biggest party in college basketball."
+The first publication to give national-level acclaim to the growing profile of the Havocs was SB Nation and writer Mark Sandritter in January 2016 in an article titled "The student section at Grand Canyon University is the biggest party in college basketball."

 College basketball hall of fame coach Rick Pitino gave the Havocs more praise when his Louisville team visited on December 3, 2016.
 Pitino said, "In my 40 plus years, this was the toughest crowd I've ever faced ... whether we go to Duke, Kentucky, nothing was as tough as that environment tonight ... they have more students than come to one of our games."

 NBA star Donovan Mitchell, who also played at GCU while at Louisville, doubled down on the praise in January 2018 on a podcast with Michael Rapaport.
 Mitchell said, "I'm going to give a shoutout to Grand Canyon University ... the craziest place I've ever played ... every single student knew exactly what to do on beat ... that beats Michigan State, beats at Kentucky, beats at Miami when it was crazy, at Pitt when it was crazy, it beats at Syracuse, it doesn't matter, at Carolina."
 He later tweeted in 2019, "I've been saying this the craziest arena I've ever played in!"

 The Havocs have received national acclaim from SB Nation, USA Today, The Athletic, The Washington Post and ESPN.

 College basketball writer Andy Katz included the Havocs in his list of top-10 student sections in 2023.

 The Havocs have helped create "one of the loudest college basketball environments in the nation."